-With 200 million users visiting at least one business profile each day, it’s easy to see why Instagram has shaped up to be one of the best tools for marketing today.
-Not only does the social media platform allow businesses to find its target market, it also lets them engage with followers in a way that more traditional forms of media (like TV and radio) cannot.
+With 200 million users visiting at least one business profile each day, it’s easy to see why Instagram has shaped into one of the best tools for marketing today.
+The social media platform allows businesses to find their target market.
+It also lets them engage with followers in a way that more traditional forms of media (like TV and radio) cannot.

 Sound interesting?
-Read on, and we’ll show you five easy ways you can use Instagram to increase traffic to your website.
+Read on, and we’ll show you five easy ways to use Instagram to increase traffic to your website.

 Put Your Link on Your Profile